luiznonenmacher/data-science-fundamentals/README.md

 # Data-Analysis

-This repository contains solutions to the projects proposed by [dataquest.io](dataquest.io), using Python and Jupyter notebooks.
-The projects increase in complexity over time and each one shows different skills needed for analysing data
+This repository contains solutions to the projects found in [dataquest.io](dataquest.io) Data Analyst path, using Python and Jupyter notebooks.
+The projects increase in complexity over time and each one shows different skills needed for analysing data.

 Below are a list of projects and the skills related:

-**1 - Exploring births in the US:** Reading csvs, lists and functions
+**1 - Exploring births in the US:** Reading csvs, lists and functions.

-**2 - Creating the SimpleFrame Class:**
+**2 - Exploring Gun Deaths in the US:** List comprehension, datetime objects, dictionaries.

 **3 - Exploring Ebay Car Sales Data:**